Arinze-BioX/3d-starrseq-pipeline/README.md

 #### 3. ATAC peaks called by macs2.

-The RNA-seq library generated by HiCAR is standard bulk-RNA seq library, which can be analyzed by common used RNA-seq analysis pipeline, such as [SnakePipes](https://snakepipes.readthedocs.io/en/latest/content/workflows/mRNA-seq.html)
+#### 4. 3dstarrseq counts also in the same format as the cool file (hdf5 formatted).

+The 3dstarrseq counts file produced (with ".cool" extension) will then be used as input into the 3dstarrsuite package for more downstream 3dstarrseq-specific analyses.

+Other intermediate files and metrics are also produced for the user to explore.

-For any questions regarding HiCARTools please send mail to Arinze Okafor ( arinze.okafor@duke.edu )
+For any questions regarding this pipeline or the 3dstarrseq assay, please send an email to Arinze Okafor (arinze.okafor@duke.edu)